jaidensiu/jaidensiu.github.io/README.md

 This repository contains the code for my [portfolio website](https://jaidensiu.github.io/).

+Current tasks:
+- Implement a proper experience container component to have correct tags in portofolio.js and in resume format

 What I learned and what I can further learn:
 - Incorporate Google Search Console for SEO of my website
 - How to create a website using React and host GitHub Pages